Benitses Laopetra - painting

 Cricket matches are also frequently played there.

-Cricket is purely British sport which has been enthusiastically adopted by the Corfiots since the period of English domination of the island.
+Cricket is a purely British sport which the Corfiots have enthusiastically adopted since the period of English domination of the island.

 There are 12 cricket clubs and two other pitches on the island.

-Corfu Cricket team is the only cricket team in Greece and so is the Greek National Cricket team also.
+The Corfu Cricket team is the only cricket team in Greece, and the Greek National Cricket team is also.

 To one side of the square is the popular pedestrian area of The Liston with its French architectural buildings (modeled on the Rue de Rivoli in Paris) and numerous cafes.

-The construction of The Liston began in 1807 by Napoleon, the sole purpose of the building’s construction was to house the French army.
+The construction of The Liston began in 1807 under Napoleon; the sole purpose of the building’s construction was to house the French army.

 It was completed in 1814.
 The buildings were designed by French architect Lesseps and implemented with the assistance of the Greek engineer Ioannis Parmezan.